avunculargroup/bts-website-v2/STYLING.md

 # Styling Documentation

-This document outlines the comprehensive styling system implemented for the Avuncular Group corporate website.
-The design system uses Tailwind CSS v4 with custom CSS variables, ensuring consistency, maintainability, and accessibility across all components.
+This document outlines the comprehensive styling system implemented for Bitcoin Treasury Solutions (BTS) website.
+The design system uses Tailwind CSS v4 with custom CSS variables via the `@theme inline` directive, ensuring consistency, maintainability, and accessibility across all components.

 ## Table of Contents